On Goren-Oort stratification for quaternionic Shimura varieties: Goren-Oort Stratification

 compatible with the action of $F$ and $V$ on both sides with $\tilde\tau\in \Sigma_{E,\infty/\gothp}$ varying.
 By Lemma~\ref{Lemma:partial-Hasse}, the Lemma follows from the claim immediately.
 It remains thus to prove the claim.
-Actually, the $\gothp$-component of de Rham homology
+Note that the $\gothp$-component of de Rham homology